Ehsan1997/checkBoxClassifier/README.md

 Manual Hyperparameter Tuning was carried out, a few instances are as follows:
 1. **Deciding which layers to freeze**: Training all the layers in resnet 18 caused the model to be overparameterized for our problem and training only the last layer caused the model to be biased.
 Thus, we froze the entire network and only trained the last few layers.
 2. **Deciding momentum**: SGD is known to generalize better than Adam, but it's hard to tune.
 Thus, we tried high, low and medium values for it and finally found that 0.2 was optimum.
 3. **Deciding Input Image Size**: We tried 120x120 first and then 224x224.
-Later produced the best results.
+Latter produced the best results.

 ## Evaluation
 We splitted the data into three sets, 70% for train, ~19.35% for validation and ~10.64% for testing.
 We observed different metrics for classification.